Melissamij/nomade-dreamer-blog/_drafts/spa-copenhagen.md

 To get there you can take a bus from the city and just walk few hundred meters or the train / metro to Flintholm Station and walk for around 15min.

-***Option:&nbsp; ***This place is part of a public swimming pool so nothing fancy.
+***Info:&nbsp; ***This place is part of a public swimming pool so nothing fancy.
 But really good price for what you get.

 There is a steambath ( hamman), sauna with a Sauna Gus\*, hot-tub..And you can also access to swimming pool if you want to workout a little.